open-component-model/ocm-controller/docs/helm_chart_resource.md

       path: charts/podinfo-6.3.5.tgz
 ```

-This resource then can be defined for the controller like this:
+This resource then can be accessed by the ocm-controller like this:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1